 If you live near the Ross River, there are excellent bike paths that can get you to campus while avoiding traffic.
 The below routes can help you plan your own route.

 Cairns Regional Council has some excellent maps to help you find the best and safest route to campus from wherever you live.

 Designated bike parking racks are located next to most major buildings on the Cairns and Townsville Campuses.

-Secure bike parking facilities are available next to the Eddie Koiki Mabo Library and at the Medical Precinct behind the Padua Lecture Theatre in Townsville.
+Secure bike parking facilities are available next to the Eddie Koiki Mabo Library, the Medical Precinct (behind the Padua Lecture Theatre) and at The Science Place in Townsville.
 Swipe card access is required to use this parking, which can be obtained by downloading the form and taking it to the Security office in the Student Mall.

 ATSIP staff can also access secure bike parking at the Southern side of the building.

-JCU provides free or low cost bike mechanic services on the Townsville and Cairns Campuses for students and staff.
-Check out the JCU Bicycle Workshop website put together by bike mechanic Santiago Calero that gives an overview of the history and activities conducted by the workshop.
+JCU TropEco provides low cost bike mechanic services on the Townsville and Cairns Campuses for students and staff.

 Because of our tropical environment, riding to JCU can become a sweaty affair.
 But don’t let this discourage you.
 JCU has many public showers available to allow you to freshen up.